ericminio/conferences/how-to-make-agile-work.md

 How often do you practice your software development skills and let the competition aside for a moment?

+Coding-dojos are about practicing TDD to take advantage of it in the "real world" where uncertainty is the rule.
 Practicing coding katas solo is relevant.
-Creating spaces for the team to share and learn together is critical to create a foundation for the team to build on when time for competition comes back.
-Consider coding dojos, pair-programming, mob-programming, hexagonal architecture, domain-driven design.
+Creating spaces for the team to share and learn together is critical to create a foundation for the team for when the time for competition comes back.
+Consider pair-programming, mob-programming, hexagonal architecture, domain-driven design, ...
 Refactor code in groups, compare your favourite code smells[[4]], do a code challenge with your team… and start over!

 [1]:https://martinfowler.com/bliki/FlaccidScrum.html